tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Slack out to students the [Amazon Lex deployment guide](https://docs.aws.amazon.com/lex/latest/dg/examples.html), and encourage them to try any of these deployment options by themselves.

-Answer any reminder question before moving forward.
+Answer any remaining questions before moving forward.

 ---